armory/documentation/_spinnaker/policy-engine-enable.md

 * **Save time validation** - Validate pipelines as they're created/modified.
 This validation operates on all pipelines using a fail closed model.
 This means that if you have the Policy Engine enabled but no policies configured, the Policy Engine prevents you from creating or updating any pipeline.
 * **Runtime validation** - Validate deployments as a pipeline is executing.
 This validation only operates on tasks that you have explicitly created policies for.
 Tasks with no policies are not validated.

+For information about how to use the Policy Engine, see [Using the Policy Engine](/spinnaker/policy-engine-use/)

 {:.no_toc}
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}